 Training and Adaptation Considerations

 Implementing new contract management software is one thing, but then actually understanding how to use it can be a whole other ballgame.
 A big part of the planning and implementation has to include time for training employees and allowing for a period of adaptation.
 Granted, there are solutions with rather simple interfaces and round-the-clock technical support, but it can still take people some time to get used to a new way of doing things.
 Even the most sophisticated, practical software out there will be utterly useless if the team is not given adequate instruction on how to use it.

 New Policies and Procedures

 Although the goal of contract management software is to simplify the contract management process, traditional management methods may have to be tweaked a bit to account for the use of new technology.
-For example, if a shared calendar was used to highlight important contract deadlines and key milestones, it will likely be necessary to migrate that calendar to the contract management software.
+For example, if a shared calendar was used to highlight important contract deadlines and key milestones, it will likely be necessary to migrate that calendar to the CLM software.
 Some companies may wish to maintain some of their prior practices while also using their newly implemented software, which is no doubt feasible.
 But, to get the most out of any contract management solution, it is likely best to revise the existing policies and procedures to ensure there is sufficient technological integration.

 Quickly identify solutions to your specific contract management challenges.